Analysis | Where the race stands, one day before Election Day

 With about 24 hours to go until we start counting votes, everyone’s looking for the key states to watch for.
 And more and more, those two states are looking like Florida and Pennsylvania.

-While these are two of the four states that Trump won by about one point or less in 2016, they’re the two that remain the closest.
-According to FiveThirtyEight averages, Biden has built 8-point-plus leads in both Pennsylvania and Wisconsin — the other two one-pointers from 2016 — but Pennsylvania hasn’t tilted as much toward him, with Biden leading by about 5.1 points there.
+These are two of the four states that Trump won by about one point or less in 2016, and they’re the two that remain the closest.
+According to FiveThirtyEight averages, Biden has built 8-point-plus leads in both Michigan and Wisconsin — the other two one-pointers from 2016 — but Pennsylvania hasn’t tilted as much toward him, with Biden leading by about 5.1 points there.
 Florida is at Biden +2.3.

 Why is Pennsylvania potentially in a different category?
 One theory holds that it’s because of hydraulic fracturing, or fracking, which became a flash point during the final presidential debate.
 Biden at one point in the primaries said he would allow “no new fracking” as president, before clarifying himself, and he said at the debate that he would like to phase out the oil industry over time.
-Trump seized on that at the debate and ever since, and a New York Times-Siena College poll released this weekend shows Pennsylvanians support fracking 52-27 — significantly more support than on this issue than nationally, given Pennsylvania is a big fracking state.
+Trump seized on that at the debate and ever since, and a New York Times-Siena College poll released this weekend shows Pennsylvanians support fracking 52-27 — significantly more support on this issue than nationally, given Pennsylvania is a big fracking state.

 But a Washington Post-ABC News poll this weekend showed a much closer margin on which candidate voters trust to handle fracking — a different question that could account for both established partisanship and more nuanced views of fracking — 46 percent for Trump to 42 percent for Biden.